 After a couple of months of fitting out, our office was ready.
 The place was something industrial and modern looking, but not too expensive.
 We had a few bumps in the early part due to usual construction issues, but eventually we came up with something that people in the office loved.

 Here are few nice things we did which you might consider when designing your space.

-We’re still planning to do more, like installing cork boards for announcements and birthday greetings.
+We’re still planning to do more, like install cork boards for announcements and birthday greetings.
 I’m excited about the next phase.
 Every day, we see new things in the office, and people are motivated.
 I observe that a lot of people stay long in the office now.
 While we only require people to be physically in the office 6 hours a day (they work 2 hours from home), I see people now spending longer time in the office.

 We have lots of deadlines and bugs to resolve for our next sprint, but people are working with their teams to get them done.
-What’s important is that they’re relaxed and are comfortable with brainstorming with one another.
+What’s important is that they’re relaxed and are comfortable brainstorming with one another.